Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Deformed -instantons on the BGGG manifold

 Recall that deformed $G_2$-instantons arise as critical points of a Chern-Simons type functional introduced in \cite[(5.18)]{Karigiannis2009}, see also \cite[(5.5)]{Lotay2020}).
 The latter can be expressed as

-where $\underline{A}:=A_0+t(A-A_0)$ is a connection $1$-form on $[0,1]\times M^7$ and $A_0$ is a fixed reference connection on $M^7$.
+where $\underline{A}:=A_0+s(A-A_0)$ is a connection $1$-form on $[0,1]_s\times M^7$ and $A_0$ is a fixed reference connection on $M^7$.
 A direct computation shows that $\mathcal{F}(\underline{A})=0$ for any $A$ of the form (\ref{ansatzconnection}) with $A_0=0$.
-Thus, we have that: \begin{Prop} $\mathcal{F}\equiv 0$ for the deformed $G_2$-instantons given in Theorem \ref{maintheorem}. \end{Prop} Observe that it is rather curious that for both the $G_2$ and deformed $G_2$-instantons the function $f(r)$ is asymptotically constant.
+Thus, we have that: \begin{Prop} $\mathcal{F}\equiv 0$ for the deformed $G_2$-instantons given in Theorem \ref{maintheorem}. \end{Prop} In fact, for any deformed $G_2$-instanton of the form (\ref{generalconnectionansatz}) one has that $\mathcal{F}\equiv 0$.
+This is rather different from the results found in \cite{Lotay2020} on the nearly parallel, and more generally coclosed, $G_2$ manifolds.
+Observe that it is rather curious that for both the $G_2$ and deformed $G_2$-instantons the function $f(r)$ is asymptotically constant.
 This is suggestive that there might be a relation between these solutions which is what we investigate next.